ShababAhmedd/Selenium4Finance/README.md

    git clone https://github.com/your-username/daily-finance-automation.git
    cd daily-finance-automation
 ```

  2. **Import the Project into Your IDE**

 - Open **IntelliJ IDEA** or **Eclipse**
 - Import the project as a **Maven project**

+3. Install Dependencies

+- Maven will automatically resolve all dependencies from the `pom.xml` file